 - The provision of connection in these pipes is not accessible.

-If the types of pipers, water is to be transported through the pipeline has corrosive material, the cast iron pipes are lined with cement to protect the pipes.
+If the water is to be transported through the pipeline has corrosive material, the cast iron pipes are placed with cement to protect the pipes.

 This lining of 1: 2 cement mortar is provided inside the pipes, the thickness of this lining varies between 3 mm and 6 mm.